 Dr. Blight sold his Home Instead Senior Care franchises in August of 2017.
 The franchisor subsequently hired him as a consultant to examine system-wide challenges and opportunities in the area of caregiving disaster preparedness.

 Dr. Blight served two years as President of Tailored Care Enterprises, a firm that uses an evidence-based approach, rooted in applied gerontology, to target effective supports for family caregivers.

 Regarding care policy, Dr. Blight held a series of leadership positions at the federal Centers for Medicare & Medicaid Services (CMS).
 At CMS, he developed healthcare policy and regulations and oversaw healthcare financing within the federal Medicaid program.
 His tenure at CMS included service as Director of Financial Operations of the Medicaid program and as a Social Science Research Analyst in the Disabled and Elderly Health Programs Group.

-Academically, Dr. Blight serves as an Associate Adjunct Professor of Healthcare Management in the Byrd School of Business at Shenandoah University.
+Academically, Dr. Blight serves as an Adjunct Professor of Healthcare Management and Public Health at Shenandoah University.
 He holds a Doctor of Education (Human & Organizational Learning) degree from George Washington University, a Master of Public Administration degree from the University of Baltimore, and a Bachelor of Arts degree from Brigham Young University.